luloxi/PunkSociety/README.md

 ### Social

 - **Add a way for users to register their info with a signature**
-- Introduce **web2 social features** like creating profiles, following artists, liking NFTs, and commenting on NFTs
+- Introduce **social features** like creating profiles, following artists, liking NFTs, and commenting on NFTs

 ## Phase 3